baezortega/somatypus/README.md

 * Call single nucleotide polymorphisms (SNPs) and short insertions/deletions (indels) from any number of sequence alignment files (subject to memory requirements), at a probably unmatched speed.

-* Filter low-quality or ambiguous variants, while preserving those variants having low-frequency (occurring in very few samples) and aberrant-copy-number (not fitting a diploid model).
+* Filter low-quality or ambiguous variants, while preserving those variants occurring with low frequency (in very few samples) and aberrant copy number (not fitting a diploid model).

 * Run seamlessly from a single command.